KhronosGroup/SYCL_Reference/source/iface/platform.rst

 Construct a SYCL platform instance.

-The default constructor creates a host platform.
+The default constructor create a SYCL platform instance that is a copy of the platform which contains the device returned by default_selector_v.
 When passed a ``cl_platform_id``, an OpenCL|trade| platform is used to construct the platform.
 The ``cl_platform_id`` is retained and available via get_.
 When passed a :ref:`device_selector`, a platform is constructed